 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

-Our Designated Safeguarding Lead is Mrs Lorraine Moss.
-Our Deputy Designated Safeguarding Leads are Mr David Waites (Headteacher) and Miss Danielle Coffey (Deputy Headteacher).
-The Governor with responsibility for safeguarding in our school in PC Tim Heap.
+Our Designated Safeguarding Lead is Miss Debbie Christiansen (Deputy Headteacher).
+Our Deputy Designated Safeguarding Leads are Mr David Waites (Headteacher) and Miss Laura Jarvis (Assistant Headteacher).
+The Governor with responsibility for safeguarding in our school is Richard Walthall.

 The Bury Multi-Agency Safeguarding Hub (MASH) can be contacted on 0161 253 5678.